The Amelia Earhart Room Renovated 2017

 You can taste some of the mystery and excitement of her life and times in our Amelia Earhart room.
-Decorated to reflect her era, this no-pet room boasts every amenity, including a refrigerator, microwave, coffee maker, 32" flat-screen HDTV, DVD player, and two queen beds.
+Decorated to reflect her era, this no-pet room boasts every amenity, including a refrigerator, microwave, single-cup (Not K-Cup) coffee maker, 32" flat-screen HDTV, and two queen beds.
 Artwork and memorabilia commemorating her historic life and flights hang from every wall -- and you'll receive our signature "delivered-to-your-room" continental breakfast during your stay!

 To specifically reserve the Amelia Earhart Room, please call us at 361-416-1777.